 “Oh you who believe!
 Fasting is prescribed to you as it was prescribed to those before you, that you may learn piety and righteousness.”(Surah Al-Baqarah: 2:183)

-Ramadan month Depending upon the visibility of moon, month can have 29 to 30 days.
-After seeing the moon the month get started.
-Ramadan 2021 in Pakistan will begin in the evening of Monday, 12 April.
-Date may change just because visibility of moon.
-Ramadan date also change in worldwide just because the location of moon.
+Ramadan month Depending upon the visibility of the moon, a month can have 29 to 30 days.
+After seeing the moon the month gets started.
+Ramadan 2021 in Pakistan will begin on the evening of Monday, 12 April.
+The date may change just because of the visibility of the moon.
+Ramadan date also changes worldwide just because of the location of the moon.

-Islamic days of week start at sunset like those in the Hebrew and Bahá’í calendars.
-Friday in most of the Islamic countries is considered the day of rest.
+Islamic days of the week start at sunsets like those in the Hebrew and Bahá’í calendars.
+Friday in most Islamic countries is considered the day of rest.
 Muslims gather on this day and offer their Jummah Prayer.
-In Muslim countries like Egypt and Saudi Arabia Friday and Saturday are considered as official weekends.
+In Muslim countries like Egypt and Saudi Arabia, Friday and Saturday are considered official weekends.
 A few countries including Pakistan have chosen Saturday and Sunday as their official weekends keeping Friday as a working day.
-The tabular Islamic calendar is also an Islamic calendar which is not based upon astronomical calculation rather it is a rule-based variation Islamic calendar.
+The tabular Islamic calendar is also an Islamic calendar that is not based upon astronomical calculation rather it is a rule-based variation Islamic calendar.
 It consists of 11 leap years of 355 days and 19 years of 354 days.

-After the Ramazan month Eid-Al-Fitar held.
-Eid al-Fitar meaning ‘Festival of Breaking the Fast’, is the important holiday that follows the month of Ramadan.
+After the Ramazan month, Eid-Al-Fitr was held.
+Eid al-Fitr meaning ‘Festival of Breaking the Fast’, is the important holiday that follows the month of Ramadan.
 Celebrated for up to three days, Eid al-Fitr does not begin until the sighting of the moon although is expected to start on Wednesday 12th May or Thursday 13th May 2021 (Tentative Date).
-It is a time for great feasts, the giving of gifts to children and spending time with those dearest to you.
+It is a time for great feasts, the giving of gifts to children, and spending time with those dearest to you.
 Check with your local mosque for confirmation of dates and any community activities that are taking place near you.

 Question About Ramadan 2021